0x0D1n/red-team-ai-fuzz/README.md

 ## Steps to initialize
 1. Create a config.ini file in the same folder
-2. Add the following lines in it (add your openai API key):
+2. Add the following lines in it (add your OpenRouter API key):
 ```
 [KEYS]
 API_KEY = sk-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX